sgl-project/ome/oeps/0005-mcp-support/README.md

-# OEP-0005: Model Context Protocol (MCP) Support with Gateway Architecture
+# OEP-0005: Model Context Protocol (MCP) Support with Gateway API Pattern

 <!--
-This OEP introduces comprehensive support for the Model Context Protocol (MCP) in OME, featuring a dual-CRD architecture with MCPServer for individual server deployment and MCPGateway for intelligent routing and orchestration.
-This design enables Large Language Models to integrate with external tools and services through a secure, scalable, and AI-aware gateway infrastructure.
+This OEP introduces comprehensive support for the Model Context Protocol (MCP) in OME, following the Kubernetes Gateway API pattern with separate resources for gateway infrastructure (MCPGateway), routing logic (MCPRoute), and policies (MCPAuthenticationPolicy, etc.).
+This design enables Large Language Models to integrate with external tools and services through a secure, scalable, and multi-tenant gateway infrastructure that follows industry standards and best practices.
 -->

 <!-- toc -->